HOLISMOKES XIII: Strong-lens candidates at all mass scales and their environments from the Hyper-Suprime Cam and deep learning: Introduction

-While the deep-learning based identification of galaxy-scale lenses in the field is well explored, only \citet{angora23} developed so far a network to identify galaxy-scale lenses in galaxy clusters, which was trained on $4\arcsec \times 4\arcsec$ high-resolution image cutouts in known clusters.
-In contrast, we use $\sim 12\arcsec \times 12\arcsec $ ground-based image stamps from HSC, allowing the network to analyze also the close environment and identify extended arcs caused by a galaxy cluster.
-Furthermore, we apply it to any astronomical source targeted by HSC with $i$-Kron radius above 0.5\arcsec, which enable the identification of new galaxy-scale lenses in the field as well.
+While the deep learning-based identification of galaxy-scale lenses in the field has been well explored, only \citet{angora23} has developed a network to identify galaxy-scale lenses in galaxy clusters, which was trained on $4\arcsec \times 4\arcsec$ high-resolution image cutouts in known clusters.
+In contrast, we used $\sim 12\arcsec \times 12\arcsec $ ground-based image stamps from HSC, enabling the network to analyze the close environment and identify extended arcs influenced by a galaxy cluster.
+Furthermore, we applied it to any astronomical source targeted by HSC with $i$-Kron radius above 0.5\arcsec, which enabled the identification of new galaxy-scale lenses in the field as well.

+Despite the scarcity of CNN-based searches for galaxy-scale systems in clusters, many known lensing clusters include also galaxy-scale systems.
+In fact, as shown by \citet{meneghetti20, meneghetti22, meneghetti23}, around one order of magnitude more galaxy-scale systems in clusters have been observed than are expected based on hydrodynamic simulations in a $\Lambda$CDM cosmology.

-Using the visually identified lens candidates in overdensities, and lens candidates near known galaxy clusters, we define and test several selection criteria for their identification.
+Using the visually identified lens candidates in overdensities and lens candidates near known galaxy clusters, we have been able to define and test several selection criteria for their identification.
 These criteria are based on the photometric redshift distribution of their surrounding objects.
-Here we focus specifically on our lens candidates, as lenses are already on average in slightly overdense environments \citep[e.g.,][]{wells24}.
-We exploit three complementing photometric redshift catalogs providing more than a hundred million measurements in the targeted footprint.
+Here, we focus specifically on our lens candidates, as lenses are already on average in slightly overdense environments \citep[e.g.,][]{wells24}.
+We exploited three complementing photometric redshift catalogs, providing more than a hundred million measurements in the targeted footprint.
 Thanks to the expected accurate and large photometric redshift catalog from ongoing and upcoming wide-field imaging surveys, these criteria can be used to identify lenses in significant overdensities, while also identifying galaxy clusters independent of their lensing nature.

+Going beyond the identification of galaxy-scale systems, while separating them into systems in an overdensity from those in the field, we applied the neural network presented by \citet{schuldt23a} to all our grade A and B candidates.
+We show the distributions for all seven predicted parameters of the adopted singular isothermal ellipsoid (SIE) plus external shear profiles.
+We then discuss the differences between systems in an overdensity and in the field.